This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use them for better photos.

 This means the max resolution of my camera is just under 18 megapixels.

-There are a few reasons why you would want an image with a higher resolution.
+There are a few reasons why you would want an image file with a higher resolution.
 The most important reason is cropping.
 Most of the time, you will find you do not capture exactly what you wanted.

 By cropping the image, the composition looks much better.
 Having a higher photo resolution gives you a little playroom, and helps in not creating a drop in quality.